sonhn85/DuckDBExcelAddin/README.md

 - Excel is 64-bit
 - duckdb.dll is 64-bit
 - duckdb.dll is located next to DuckDBExcelAddIn.xll
-- Addin-in is not blocked
+- The add-in is not blocked

 ## #VALUE! returned